Ridge Debates

 How to win in front of me:

 Explain to me why I should vote for you and don't make me do work.
-I've noticed that I take "the path of least resistance" when voting; this means 9/10 I will make the decision that requires no work from me.
+I've noticed that I take "the path of least resistance" when voting; this means I will make the decision that requires no work from me unless neither team has a ballot which requires zero work from me.
 You can do this by signposting and roadmapping so that my flow stays as clean as possible.
 You can also do this by actually flowing the other team and not just their speech doc.
 Too often debaters will scream for 5 minutes about a dropped perm when the other team answered it with analytics and those were not flown.
 Please don't be this team.

 Online Debate Update